 Recipe Difficulty : Easy

-Shop Rock Cookware (used in the above image, I love it)
+Rock Cookware (used in the above image, I love it)

-Ingredients in this Green Beans & Tomato Sauce Recipe
+Green Beans in Tomato Sauce Recipe Notes

 Hey!
 I'm Trisha